jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-0-README.md

 Open the starter in VSCode and run `npm install` in the terminal.

-Run `npm start` to make sure your project is has not run into any errors.
+Run `npm start` to make sure your project has not run into any errors.

 ## Phase 1: Create Context